seanpmaxwell/jet-validators/README.md

 ```

 #### `transform` <a name="transform"></a>
 Accepts a transformation function for the first argument, a validator for the second, and returns a validator-function which calls the transform function before validating.
 The returned validator-function provides a callback as the second argument, if you need to access the transformed value.
-You should use `transform` if you need to modify a value when using `parseObject` or `testObject`.
+You should use `transform` if you need to modify a value when using `parseObject` or `testObject`:
 ```typescript
   const isNumArrWithParse = transform((arg: string) => JSON.parse(arg), isNumberArray);
   isNumArrWithParse('[1,2,3]', val => {